 Explore the Intracoastal Waterway

-In the marshy areas, you’ll find lots of marine birds like pelicans, gulls, herons, egrets, and perhaps even an oyster bed.
-Whether you cruise the waterway by boat, chartered cruise, or kayak, you’re sure to find the views and experience unforgettable.
+In the marshy areas, you will find lots of marine birds like pelicans, gulls, herons, egrets, and perhaps even an oyster bed.
+Whether you cruise the waterway by boat or kayak, you’re sure to find the views and experience unforgettable.